ilkkamtk/fullstack/week10/MongoEngine.md

 # results -> [{'id': ..., 'cat_name': ..., 'owner_name': ...}, ...]
 ```

+---

+## Assignment

+1. Create a new branch Assignment5 from main.
+Make sure you have merged previous assignments.
+2. Create a database connection module as shown above to `utils/db.py`.
+3. Create User and Cat models as shown above in `api/models/users_model.py` and `api/v1/cats/cats_model.py`.
+Replace models from previous assignments with these.
+   - Cat model should have fields:
+     - cat_name, string, required
+     - birthdate (datetime, required),
+     - weight (number, required),
+     - location (PointField, required),
+     - owner (Reference to User, required),
+     - attributes (dict, optional).
+   - User model should have fields:
+     - username (string, required, unique)
+     - email (string, required, unique)
+     - password (string, required)
+     - role (string, required, default "user", choices: "user", "admin").
+     - created_at (datetime, default now).
+       - created_at field should use a callable, e.g. `default=lambda: datetime.datetime.now(tz=datetime.timezone.utc)`.
+4. Modify controllers and routes of Users and Cats to use the updated models if needed.
+5. Test the endpoints with Postman or similar tool.
+   - Create a new user.
+   - Create a new cat with reference to the created user.
+   - List all cats.
+   - Get a cat by id.
+   - Modify a cat.
+   - Delete a cat.
+   - Get cats by owner id.
+   - Get cats in an area (polygon).
+   - Do the same for users, exept for area search.
+   - Create additional cats and owners as needed.
+6. JSON returned from GET endpoints are not plain dicts/lists, so you need to use Marshmallow for serialization.
+Create Marshmallow schemas for User and Cat in `api/schemas/user_schema.py` and `api/v1/cats/cat_schema.py`.

+---

 ## Marshmallow

 - [Marshmallow](https://marshmallow.readthedocs.io/en/stable/) is a popular library for object serialization/deserialization and validation in Python.